Reverse Osmosis and Refrigerators

 With simple filters, just teeing into the undersink filter’s faucet tube works fine, since filters put out essentially the same pressure as the tap water source.
 With reverse osmosis units, however, a standard system puts out only about 2/3 of the tap water pressure when the RO storage tank is full, and, of course, less as water is taken from the storage tank.

 If city water pressure is strong–say, 60 psi or more–a standard reverse osmosis unit will usually rise to the occasion and supply plenty of water pressure for the refrigerator.
+Important variables are distance between the RO unit and the refrigerator and the size of tubing used.
+Pressure loss is considerably less with 3/8″ tubing than with 1/4″, and shorter the distance between to the refrigerator the better.
 With low city pressure or with well systems that have variable pressure, however, the RO unit may need some help.

 Various devices are used to enhance pressure output of RO units when they send water to a remote point of use like a refrigerator.
 Here’s a look at the most common of these.

 1. Booster Pumps.
-The most commonly know of these are the popular Aquatec 6800 and 8800 booster pumps.
+The most commonly known of these are the popular Aquatec 6800 and 8800 booster pumps.
 These are electric pumps that increase the water pressure going into the RO unit.
-This, in addition to making the unit run more efficiently, increases the pressure coming out of the storage tank, but the out-of-tank pressure is limited to about 40 psi when the storage tank is full.
+Increased inlet pressure, in addition to making the unit run more efficiently, increases the pressure coming out of the storage tank, but the out-of-tank pressure is limited to about 40 psi when the storage tank is full.
 (There are tank switches that will run the pressure up to 60 psi, but we don’t recommend them for most residential users.)

 2. Permeate Pumps.
 These non-electric pumps do not increase inlet pressure but they isolate the RO unit from the back pressure from the storage tank, allowing it to run much more efficiently.
 They can be installed with or without a hydraulic shutoff valve.
-Without the valve they will put much more pressure into the storage tank (and this is what we recommend if your aim is to send higher pressure to your refrigerator).
+Without the shutoff valve they will put more pressure into the storage tank, but there are pros and cons to this type installation that should be considered.

 The permeate pump runs on water pressure from the RO drain line and needs no electricity.
 In addition to sending higher pressure to the refrigerator, it improves the RO unit’s efficiency so that it uses less water.